ibm-cloud-architecture/refarch-hybridcloud-blueportal-api/README.md

 #### 1. Run the reference architecture in a IBM hosted lab environment.

-Click this [link](https://bluedemos.com/app/home/session/579/0UXM81F63PFE5PE6O1GH2AWCDI6SJW6U6T03B8I4BBR8TVB1EMItmco6lhhox1i6) to experience this implementation using our cloud hosted lab.
+Click this [link](https://bluedemos.com/app/home/session/579/0UXM81F63PFE5PE6O1GH2AWCDI6SJW6U6T03B8I4BBR8TVB1EMItmco6lhhox1i6) to experience this implementation using our cloud hosted lab, powered by IBM Cloud for [Skytap Solutions](https://www.ibm.com/us-en/marketplace/3286).
 A detailed set of [instructions](https://github.com/ibm-cloud-architecture/refarch-hybridcloud-blueportal-api/blob/master/HybridDevOpsForAPIC.pdf) is available to begin your journey.
 No installation is required as this lab runs in a public cloud.

-- Locate the &quot;HybridDevOpsForAPIC.pdf&quot; document in this repository and use the steps outlined to explore this architecture.
+- Locate the &quot;[HybridDevOpsForAPIC.pdf](https://github.com/ibm-cloud-architecture/refarch-hybridcloud-blueportal-api/blob/master/HybridDevOpsForAPIC.pdf)&quot; document in this repository and use the steps outlined to explore this architecture.

 #### 2. Run the reference architecture in your local environment.